-Recommendations on the provision of anaesthesia services for imaging services are comprehensively described in GPAS Chapter 7: Guidelines for the Provision of Anaesthesia Services in the Non-theatre Environment.
-Increasing numbers of neurosurgical units will have an interventional MR suite which combines an operating theatre with an adjacent magnetic resonance (MR) scanner; either in the same room or separated by shielded doors.
+Recommendations on the provision of anaesthesia services for imaging services are described comprehensively in GPAS Chapter 7: Guidelines for the Provision of Anaesthesia Services in the Non-theatre Environment.
+Increasing numbers of neurosurgical units will have an interventional magnetic resonance (MR) suite that combines an operating theatre with an adjacent MR scanner; either in the same room or separated by shielded doors.

-3.9 All staff working in magnetic resonance imaging (MRI) units must be trained in MR safety.
-The use of checklists before transfer to the scanner should be used routinely.29
+3.9 All staff working in MRI units must be trained in MR safety.
+The use of checklists before transfer to the scanner should be routine.

-307 Mechanical Thrombectomy services
+Mechanical thrombectomy services

-- 308 309 3.10 Mechanical Thrombectomy (MT) for acute ischaemic stroke should be available in specialist 310 stroke centres, most are based within neurosurgical units.
-This will involve a formal network 311 with an Acute Stroke Centre (ACS) served by regional Comprehensive Stroke Centres (CSC). - 3.11 Anaesthetic support for MT should involve anaesthetic staff with appropriate training and anaesthetic in neuro-anaesthetic care and remote site anaesthesia plus operating department practitioner/ anaesthetic nurse support should be available.30 - 3.12 Protocols should be developed to ensure that accurate clinical information is available in a timely manner to the anaesthetist to avoid any delays in treatment.
-There should be an agreed process for alerting the MT team if anaesthetic provision is unavailable to allow referral to another MT Centre. - 3.13 The decision whether to perform MT under local or general anaesthesia is based on the individual patient; with close communication with the neurointerventionalist.
-All patients should receive monitoring with the provision to convert to a general anaesthetic if needed.13 - 322 3.14 Agreed local guidelines should include who should be managed under general anaesthesia. - 3.15 Anaesthetic care should be consultant or autonomously practising anaesthetist led, when possible.
-A neurocritical care facility should be available if needed after the procedure or a monitored bed on a hyperacute stroke unit as appropriate. - 3.16 All units should audit their practice regularly to look at types of anaesthesia, timing, agents 327 used and complications and review of service delivery.
+- 3.10 Mechanical thrombectomy for acute ischaemic stroke should be available in specialist stroke centres; most are based within neurosurgical units.
+This will involve a formal network with an acute stroke centre served by regional comprehensive stroke centres. - 3.11 Anaesthetic support for mechanical thrombectomy should involve anaesthetic staff with appropriate training and experience in neuro-anaesthetic care and remote site anaesthesia.
+Operating department practitioner/anaesthetic nurse support should be available. - 3.12 Protocols should be developed to ensure that accurate clinical information is available in a timely manner to the anaesthetist to avoid any delays in treatment.
+There should be an agreed process for alerting the mechanical thrombectomy team if anaesthetic provision is unavailable to allow referral to another mechanical thrombectomy centre. - 3.13 The decision whether to perform mechanical thrombectomy under local or general anaesthesia is based on the individual patient; with close communication with the neurointerventionalist.
+All patients should receive monitoring with the provision to convert to a general anaesthetic if needed. - 3.14 Agreed local guidelines should include who should be managed under general anaesthesia. - 3.15 Anaesthetic care should be consultant or autonomously practising anaesthetist led, when possible.
+A neurocritical care facility should be available if needed after the procedure or a monitored bed on a hyperacute stroke unit as appropriate. - 3.16 All units should audit their practice regularly to look at types of anaesthesia, timing, agents used and complications and review of service delivery.

-328 Pregnant neurosurgical patients
+Pregnant neurosurgical patients

-Recommendations on the provision of anaesthesia services for the obstetric population are comprehensively described in GPAS: Chapter 5: RCoA Guidelines for the Provision of Emergency Anaesthesia Services 2022.
+Recommendations on the provision of anaesthesia services for the obstetric population are comprehensively described in GPAS Chapter 5: Guidelines for the Provision of Emergency Anaesthesia Services 2022.

-333 4 Training and education
+4 Training and education

-Opportunities for neuroanaesthesia training occur particularly during Stage 2 and Stage 3 (Specialist interest area).
-Some anaesthetists in training (especially those considering a career in neuroanaesthesia or critical care) may opt for a further/longer attachment as a specialist interest area in Stage 3 of the curriculum.
+Opportunities for neuroanaesthesia training occur particularly during stage 2 and stage 3 (specialist interest area).
+Some anaesthetists in training (especially those considering a career in neuroanaesthesia or critical care) may opt for a further or longer attachment as a specialist interest area in stage 3 of the curriculum.